Dakto-INC/website/README.md

 # Dakto INC Website
 This is the files for the main Dakto INC website.
 To view the website, visit https://daktoinc.co.uk . games.daktoinc.co.uk is not found here.

+# Licence
+ The software is under the licence of GPL V3